-As described in Section 11, an exclusion zone (EZ) will be defined around the suspected surface contamination.
-These EZs will be set up at individual work locations when necessary.
+As discussed in Section 12, an exclusion zone (i.e., work zone) will be defined around the suspected surface contamination.
+UXO exclusion zones will include all on-site areas beyond the areas flagged by contracted UXO personnel as cleared of UXO.
+These exclusion zones will be set up at individual work locations when necessary.

-14.13 CRITIQUE OF RESPONSE AND FOLLOW-UP
+16.13 CRITIQUE OF RESPONSE AND FOLLOW-UP

 Emergency response plans are based on site-specific needs and experience.
 It is important to consider previous emergency incidents in preparing an ERP.
-To date, there have been zero (0) emergency incidents under this contract.
-The ERP will be reviewed by PHSO and project manager annually and revised accordingly.
+To date, there have been 0 emergency incidents under these contracts.
+The ERP will be reviewed by Program Health and Safety Officer and project manager annually and revised accordingly.
 In addition, the ERP will be reviewed and revised if any emergency accidents or incidents occur at SEDA.
 The Corporate Health and Safety Officer will review company-wide emergency accidents or incidents and provide critique of emergency responses.
 Information on Parsons' corporate trends and statistics is included as Appendix E and Appendix F of the Accident Prevention Plan.
 Time spent by emergency response employees reviewing incidents will be tracked by the SHSO and credited toward their refresher training requirements.

-14.14 EMERGENCY ALERTING AND RESPONSE PROCEDURES
+16.14 EMERGENCY ALERTING AND RESPONSE PROCEDURES

-This section of the ERP identifies how employees will be informed that an emergency exists and how they should respond to such notification.
-The alarm systems must inform "all affected employees" that an emergency exists and provide information about what their immediate response should be.
-Depending on the nature and the magnitude of the emergency, "all affected employees" may include all site personnel, or just selected personnel within a limited area.
+This section of the ERP addresses how employees will be informed that an emergency exists and how they should respond.
+The alarm systems must inform "all affected employees" that an emergency exists and what their immediate response should be.
+Depending on the size and the magnitude of the emergency "all affected employees" may include all site personnel, or just personnel from a limited area.

 The following list outlines the information necessary to inform the employees of what their immediate response should be.
-Not all of these criteria may be applicable to all site personnel, depending on the size and nature of the place of work and the preplanning efforts:
+All of these criteria may not be applicable to all site personnel, depending on the size and nature of the place of work and the preplanning efforts:

 - Notification.
-The SHSO, the UXOSO, or Site Manager will initiate emergency notification and make the existence of the emergency known.
-The notification can be conducted using hand signals, horn, cell phone, two-way radio, and the phone in the Parsons on-site field office. - Level & Type of the required Response.
+The SHSO or Site Manager will initiate emergency notification and make the existence of the emergency situation known.
+The notification can be conducted using hand signals, horn, cell phone, two-way radio, and the phone in the Parsons on-site field office located in Building 125. - Level & Type of the required Response.
 Based on the extent and type of emergency, SHSO and Site Manager will determine the level and type of the required response and notify the associated personnel (local EMS). - Nature of the Response.
-The SHSO, UXOSO, or Site Manager will notify relevant personnel the emergency condition (e.g., explosion, chemical spill, medical). - Location.
-The SHSO, UXOSO, or Site Manager will notify relevant personnel the location of the emergency.
+The SHSO or Site Manager will notify relevant personnel the emergency condition (e.g., explosion, chemical spill, medical). - Location.
+The SHSO or Site Manager will notify relevant personnel the location of the emergency.
 This is critically important in large facilities such as Seneca. - Ambient environmental factors and conditions that influence evacuation or response procedures (wind speed and direction).